Subham2S/EDA-Car-Sales/README.md

 7. Establish corelation between all features using heatmap.
 8. Distribution of Price

-This is a good practice of Data Cleaning and also understand the effect of ouliers in the data.
+This is a good practice of Data Cleaning and also to understand the effect of ouliers in the data.